wahyu-priambodo/web-programming/README.md

 # Lecturer: Mrs. Maria Agustin
-Lectures held on every Wednesday at 08:00 p.m.
-WIB
+Lectures are held hybirdly every Wednesday at 08.00 a.m.
+(WIB) depending on the situation and conditions.

 # Languages
 - Basic HTML